-- The engagement partner ensured that the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with applicable laws and regulations. - We identified the laws and regulations applicable to the company through discussions with management, and from our commercial knowledge and experience of the academies sector. - We focused on specific laws and regulations which we considered may have a direct material effect on the financial statements or the operations for the company, including the Companies Act 2006, tax legislation and data protection, anti-bribery, employment, environmental and health and safety legislation. - Identified laws and regulations were communicated with the audit team regularly and the team remained alert of instances of non-compliance throughout the audit.
+- The engagement partner ensured that the engagement team collectively had the appropriate competence, capabilities and skills to identify or recognise non-compliance with applicable laws and regulations. - •We focused on specific laws and regulations which we considered may have a direct material effect on the financial statements or the operations for the company, including the Companies Act 2006, tax legislation and data protection, anti-bribery, employment, environmental and health and safety legislation. - •We assessed the extent of compliance with the laws and regulations identified above through making enquiries of management. - •Identified laws and regulations were communicated with the audit team regularly and the team remained alert of instances of non-compliance throughout the audit.